RodrigoGonzalez/more-features-less-rows/README.md

 Classifier | Tuning Parameters
 ------------ | -------------
 [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) | The penalty, C, and what kind of solver to use were investigated.
-Various [ensemble methods](https://en.wikipedia.org/wiki/Ensemble_learning)([random forest](https://en.wikipedia.org/wiki/Random_forest), [extremely randomized](), [bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating), [adaboost](https://en.wikipedia.org/wiki/AdaBoost), and [gradient boost]()): | Number of trees/estimators, max depth, max features, learning rate, functions to measure quality of split, whether to use bootstrapping, whether to use out-of-bag samples to estimate the generalization error, whether to use stochastic gradient boosting, etc. depending on the ensemble method used.
+[Various ensemble methods](https://en.wikipedia.org/wiki/Ensemble_learning)([random forest](https://en.wikipedia.org/wiki/Random_forest), [extremely randomized](http://link.springer.com/article/10.1007/s10994-006-6226-1), [bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating), [adaboost](https://en.wikipedia.org/wiki/AdaBoost), and [gradient boost](https://en.wikipedia.org/wiki/Gradient_boosting)) | Number of trees/estimators, max depth, max features, learning rate, functions to measure quality of split, whether to use bootstrapping, whether to use out-of-bag samples to estimate the generalization error, whether to use stochastic gradient boosting, etc. depending on the ensemble method used.
-[Passive aggressive]() algorithms | With regularization as the hyper-parameter (Explored but not used because cannot calculate predictive probabilities to be calculated).
+[Passive aggressive](http://jmlr.csail.mit.edu/papers/volume7/crammer06a/crammer06a.pdf) algorithms | With regularization as the hyper-parameter (Explored but not used because cannot calculate predictive probabilities to be calculated).
-[Gaussian Naïve Bayes]() classifier | Only number of principal components.
+[Gaussian Naïve Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) classifier | Only number of principal components.
-[Support Vector Machines]() | Type of kernel used, gamma, whether to use a shrinking heuristic, nu, and gamma kernel coefficients.
+[Support Vector Machines](https://en.wikipedia.org/wiki/Support_vector_machine) | Type of kernel used, gamma, whether to use a shrinking heuristic, nu, and gamma kernel coefficients.
 [K Nearest Neighbors](https://en.wikipedia.org/wiki/K-means_clustering) | Number of neighbors, distance metrics (with corresponding hyper parameters), and although used with all aforementioned models, PCA was of particular importance and was used to lower the number of features used to calculate the distance metrics (interestingly only about 5-10 were optimal choices).